ruusiala/ng2ol3/README.md

 ## Present & Future
 This project is still very new and therefore it contains only a couple of components (widgets), most of them are under heavy development.
 In the near future I intend to add/extend other widgets.
 More examples will arrive as soon as the project becomes smarter.

-Ng2ol3 has been updated to work with the latest Angular 2.0 Final Release (2.0.0) and TypeScript2 (2.0.2).
+Ng2ol3 has been updated to work with the latest Angular2 (2.0.2) and TypeScript2 (2.0.3).

 <img src="assets/img/screenshots/demo_20160918.png" width="100%">